skapral/pragmaticobjects/oo-equivalence/INTERNALS.md

 (see [StandardInstrumentationStage](equivalence-codegen/src/main/java/com/pragmaticobjects/oo/equivalence/codegen/stage/StandardInstrumentationStage.java) class).
 This sequence includes:

 - *Prechecks* --- at this stage, each project class is checked for compliance to equivalence logic.
-- *Marking EObjects* --- each equivalence-compliant class is instrumented to extend `EObject` instead of `java.util.Object` (classes with base class different from `java.util.Object` are ignored).
+- *Marking EObjects* --- each equivalence-compliant class is instrumented to implement `EObject`.
-- *Implementing EObjects* --- implementation of `EObject`'s abstract methods is generated for each class, marked with `EObject` on previous step.
+- *Implementing EObjects* --- implementation of `EObject`'s abstract methods and `equals/hashCode/toString` triad is generated for each class, marked with `EObject` on previous step.
 - *Postchecks* --- verification stage, checking sanity and consistency for all equivalence-compliant classes within the project.
   It is mainly checking that the methods of equivalence-compliant classes are not overridable, aliases from equivalence-compliant objects doesn't declare new fields and methods, etc.
   On any mismatch found, the build is failed.